lingo-iitgn/commentator/README.md

    Replace 'sentences_EMNLP24' with your preferred database name as needed.

 f.
-Running the local server

-    python app.py
-    OR
-    python3 app.py

----

-## 🔑 API Configuration for the Translation task
+API Configuration for the Translation task:

-The backend supports three different AI providers for translation tasks.
+#### The backend supports three different AI providers for translation tasks.
 Configure the API keys based on your preferred provider:

-#### Groq API Setup
+Groq API Setup
 Get your Groq API key from [`https://console.groq.com/keys`](https://console.groq.com/keys) and add it to the `.env` file in the backend directory:

 ```env